 You can activate two-step verification from any product.

-Select your profile picture in the top right to see if two-step verification is active for your account.
-If it's inactive, choose My login settings from the dropdown.
+Select your profile picture on Toolbar at the the top right to see if two-step verification is active for your account.
+If it's inactive, click My login settings.

 You'll be taken to a page to verify you want to enable two-step verification, and then you can choose where you'd like to receive your security code.